 Months of entry

-The objective of the MSc in Financial Mathematics is to provide advanced analytical training, quantitative knowledge and practical skill-sets required by modern financial institutions.
-It aims to equip you with a solid education in financial analysis, risk management and financial engineering for successful careers in the finance and banking industries.
-It is heavily maths/quant weighted with advanced maths modules and programming modules designed with practical applications in Mathematical/Quant Finance.
+The MSc Financial Mathematics programme provides you with advanced analytical training, quantitative knowledge and the practical skill sets required by modern financial institutions.
+It aims to equip you with a solid education in financial analysis, risk management and financial engineering for a successful career in the finance and banking industries.
+It is heavily weighted towards advanced mathematics and programming modules designed with practical applications in mathematical and quantitative finance.

-- intellectual skills and theoretical understandings appropriate for the study of financial mathematics and quantitative analysis at postgraduate level
+- intellectual skills and theoretical understanding appropriate for the study of financial mathematics and quantitative analysis at postgraduate level

 - practical mathematics and object-oriented programming skills linking finance theories to real-world application